 Measuring ecosystem biodiversity

-Measuring biodiversity change
+Measuring Biodiversity Change

 Unlike measuring baseline biodiversity, measuring biodiversity change requires choosing a reference condition to compare against a point-in-time biodiversity measurement.
 The choice of reference condition often determines if change has been loss or gain, making the choice of reference condition a critical decision point in the measurement of biodiversity change.
 Imagine a company engaged in soybean farming wants to measure biodiversity change over 200 acres of soil ecosystem it owns and has used for 35 years to grow soybeans.
 The choice of reference condition will determine the biodiversity change measurement.
 If the reference condition is the ecosystem 3 years ago when the soil was under the same cultivation conditions as the present point-in-time biodiversity measurement, then the biodiversity change measure will likely show no change in biodiversity.
 However, if the reference condition is the soil ecosystem 80 years ago, when it was a prairie ecosystem rather than a soybean field, then the same point-in-time measure that showed no change in biodiversity compared to a reference condition from 3 years prior could show a biodiversity loss compared to a reference condition from 80 years prior.